 Writers should write modules so that anyone can run them.
 Each module should be written in such a fashion that an ops marshal or rules marshal can look at the module and then be able to run it during game, assigning NPC roles, setting up the module site, etc.

-We are always looking for new writers, so don't hesitate to contact email@example.com if interested.
+We are always looking for new writers, so don't hesitate to reach out to us as email@example.com if interested.